Discrete Structures

 4. Use combinatorial techniques when needed in solving problems.

-5. Identify s specifically, surjective, injective, and bijective s.
+5. Identify functions; specifically, surjective, injective, and bijective functions.

 Textbook